demonking-mw/ResumeGenerator/README.md

 To use it: get your own openai api key and put it into a .env under FileGenerator like:
 OPENAI_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"

+create a python venv and "pip install -r requirements.txt"

 Adding items to sections are implemented in file_parse. sample code is commented out, uncomment to use.

 STAGE2: